How we saved to travel the world - and you can too!

-Alright guys, time to fess up.
-How many times have you been scrolling through social media, seen someone seemingly always off to somewhere new and exotic, and thought “man, they’re so lucky to be able to afford that, how did they save to travel?”
+Alright guys, 'fess up.
+How many times have you been scrolling through social media, seen someone seemingly always off to somewhere new and exotic, and thought "man, they're so lucky.
+I wish I could do that!"

 "You're so lucky, I could never afford to do what you're doing"